If you want to help your kids learn to code, this simple Valentine’s Day coding bracelets challenge is a fun way to make coding for kids come alive!

 We had tons of fun making these, and the kids really enjoyed making them!

-Coding Bracelets STEM Elements
+Valentine Bracelets STEM Elements

 Math: Kids must keep track of patterns, counting, and learn about the binary language.